 If you’re at the lake and your Pug is already comfortable walking around the shallow end, then the dog is ready to move on.

-In the Shallows
+Start in the Shallows First

 Now it’s time to venture out a little further – but only in the shallow end first.
 If possible, find a sweet spot where the Pug can still stand up if needed.

 But because Pugs are relatively short dogs with short legs, it may be hard to do this in a pool.
 In this case, you may want to go to the shore of a nearby lake.

 By now, the life vest should be on your Pug.
 And if you’re having a difficult time getting your Pug to go in deeper, you can always bribe them with their favorite treats.
 Along the way, make sure to give high praises.

 Also, if your Pug has a favorite toy or enjoys playing fetch with a ball, make sure to bring it.
 Throw the ball out and in some cases, the Pug will go after it based on instinct and old habits.

 Just make sure you don’t throw the ball out too far.
 In this step, you just want them to get comfortable playing in the shallow end.